phoenixframework/phoenix/B_adding_pages.md

 ###A New Template

 For the last piece of this puzzle, we'll need a new template.
-Since it is for the `show` action of the `HelloController`, it will go the `web/templates/hello` directory and be called `show.html.eex`.
+Since it is for the `show` action of the `HelloController`, it will go into the `web/templates/hello` directory and be called `show.html.eex`.
 It will look surprisingly like our `index.html.eex` template, except that we will need to display the name of our messenger.

 To do that, we'll use the special eex tags for executing Elixir expressions - `<%=  %>`.
 Notice that the initial tag has an equals sign like this: `<%=` .
 That means that any Elixir code that goes between those tags will be executed, and the resulting value will replace the tag.
 If the equals sign were missing, the code would still be executed, but the value would not appear on the page.